Jihadists seek out and kill two Nigerian Christians during attack on town in Yobe State

 A Barnabas contact said that one of the murdered Christians was a member of the Evangelical Church Winning All (ECWA).
 The church secretary said they were struggling to recover his body for burial.
 “Our members at Geidam are now displaced,” he said.
 “We need your prayers.”

-The death toll from the attack was unknown at this writing; however, at least 11 residents died when a projectile hit two adjoining homes, killing all occupants, as the jihadists fought to take over the local army base.
+The death toll from the attack was unknown at the time of writing; however, at least eleven residents died when a projectile hit two adjoining homes, killing all occupants, as the jihadists fought to take over the local army base.

-A breakaway Islamist terror group, ISWAP is led by Abu Musab al-Barnawi.
-The group split from Boko Haram in 2015, partly due to the extreme brutality of Boko Haram’s leader Abubakar Shekau, and is active in northeast Nigeria.
+The breakaway Islamist terror group, Islamic State West Africa Province (ISWAP), is led by Abu Musab al-Barnawi.
+The group split from Boko Haram in 2015, partly due to the extreme brutality of Boko Haram’s leader Abubakar Shekau, and is active in north-east Nigeria.